 The discrepancies, at the core of allegations, bothers on a false identity and abusing the immigration system to suit his interests.
-Any close observer of football migrants from Africa and South America in the Bundesliga will not find anything new about the allegations.
+Any close observer of football migrants from Africa and South America in the Bundesliga will find nothing new about the allegations.

-Anthony Yeboah, who also played for Hamburg in the Bundesliga was also alleged to be older than his ‘real’ age.
-It was a subject of numerous articles back in the day.
+Anthony Yeboah, who also played for Hamburg in the Bundesliga, was also alleged to be older than his ‘real’ age.
+It was a subject of many articles back in the day.

-In the case of Jatta, until the allegations are proven by the authorities, I still give him the benefit of doubt.
-Because they could be unfounded. here is why:
+With Jatta, until the authorities prove the allegations, I still give him the benefit of doubt.
+Because they could be unfounded.
+Here is why:

 3. There is no proof to justify the huge media attention because it is just anecdotal evidence.